Image Image Image Image Image Image Image Image Image Image

 20 Comments

-60+ Black-Owned Breweries to Support Across the Country
+80+ Black-Owned Breweries to Support Across the Country

+Back in 2020, PorchDrinking released this list of Black-owned breweries, and we’ve recently updated it to reflect new breweries that have opened across the country.
 While other prolific beer writers and media members like Ale Sharpton and @BlackBeerTravelers have laid the groundwork previously, we also wanted to help highlight the black-owned breweries who are doing tremendous work in beer throughout the United States.
+As we continue to reflect on ways to more directly make the craft beer industry a more diverse and welcoming community, one of the easiest ways is by actively spending your money at Black-owned breweries.

-One reminder that this list is not meant to tokenize the black community, but rather highlight the awesome work the Black-owned breweries are doing.
+One reminder that this list is not meant to tokenize the Black community, but rather highlight the awesome work the Black-owned breweries are doing.
 Please be respectful of these breweries by getting to know them as talented brewers and breweries first and supporting them simply by drinking great beer.

 This list was compiled with the assistance from prior research conducted by Ale Sharpton in a piece for Thrillist, an interactive map created by @BlackBeerTravelers, and group contributions on Beer Advocate